uio-bmi/two_step_graph_mapper/Readme.md

 ### Quick and rough benchmarking
 This acts as an integration test to see that everything is working and to get a quick overview of the performance of the different mapping methods.
-The test takes about 30 minutes to run on a laptop.
+The test takes about an hour to run on a laptop (and an extra 30 minutes to build the Docker image the first time).

 Assuming you are inside the Docker container (see guide above), simply download the MHC graphs and run the run_benchmarking.sh script like this
  (make sure you are positioned in the two_step_graph_mapper/benchmarking directory before running this):